First white child: Dutch and Spanish descent

+Sarah Rapelje, born on June 6, 1625 in Fort Orange (modern Albany) to parents born in the Dutch Republic, was the first white child born in New Netherland.

 Brazil

 The former Castle of Duarte Coelho, built in 1536 in Olinda, was the first strong-house in Brazil.
 By Theodor de Bry.

 The brothers Duarte Coelho de Albuquerque and Jorge de Albuquerque Coelho, born in Olinda, in the then Captaincy of Pernambuco, in 1537 and 1539, sons of the donatary captain, Duarte Coelho, and his wife Brites de Albuquerque, are considered the first white children from Brazil.
 Even though the discovery of Brazil took place in 1500, the arrival of European women had not yet occurred, and until then Brazil was occupied by white male sailors on ships, who had relationships with indigenous women, such as Caramuru and João Ramalho, who had the possible first mestizos in Brazil in the 1510s.

 Oceania

+Australia and New Zealand

 Seebaer van Nieuwelant (born 27 July 1623), son of Willemtgen and Willem Janszoon, was born south of Dirk Hartog Island, in present-day Western Australia.
 His father, not to be confused with the earlier Dutch explorer of the same name, was a midshipman from Amsterdam.
 He and his wife were aboard the Leijden, commanded by Claes Hermanszoon, which was charting the coast at the time.
 Their son's name in Dutch meant "sea-born of new land".
 (Note: From the journal of the Leijden (or Leyden): "On the 27th do.
 WILLEMTGEN JANSZ., wedded wife Of WILLEM JANSZ. of Amsterdam, midshipman, was delivered of a son, who got the name of SEEBAER VAN NIEUWELANT.")

 The first European birth in New Zealand was Thomas Holloway King at the Rangihoua Bay settlement on 21 February 1815.
-The first child born to European parents in Fiji was Augusta Cameron, born 5 December 1835.